Portfolio optimisation with options: Modelling option dependence with copulas

 Instead of specifying a parametric class of copulas, one can instead characterise them empirically from data.
 For any $k=1,\ldots, n$ and a sample of size~$m$, consider the marginal empirical cdf

 where $\{X_{k}^{(i)}\}_{i=1,\ldots,m}$ represents $m$ realisations of the random variable~$X_{k}$.
 We can therefore write the empirical copula as

 where~$\xx$ and~$\uu$ are again defined via~\eqref{eq:uxRelation} using~$\widehat{F}_i$ instead of~$F_i$.
 The empirical copula~$\widehat{\Cop}_n$ is known to converge weakly towards the true copula~$\Cop$ as the number of data points~$n$ increases, as long as~$\Cop$ has continuous partial derivatives~\cite[Lemma 7]{Cop_Convergence}.
-Unfortunately, lack of large options datasets often makes it hard to use, but it will nevertheless come handy as a goodness of fit test for other Archimedean copulas.
+Unfortunately, lack of large options datasets often makes it hard to use, but it will nevertheless come handy as a goodness-of-fit test for other Archimedean copulas.